Mashedpoturtles/paybillsim/README.md

 - [x] Ingame display of most recent Dutch news via nu.nl's RSS feeds and parsing it into unity via xml
 - [x] Pathfinding system to work hand in hand with the upcoming sims- like AI, using the A* pathfinding project

-##### I will release the real time weather system for unity seperately on my github in the near future
+##### I will post a link to the weather system webGL build seperately for people to see if I can get it to work on webGL builds

 ### Created with
 * [Unity3D] (https://unity3d.com)